-Aside from choosing what type of phone is best for you, be it a top of the range smartphone or a scaled down basic handset, you’ll also need to figure out whether you want to sign up to a pay monthly contract or a SIM-only deal.
+Aside from choosing what type of phone is best for you, be it a top-of-the-range smartphone or a scaled-down basic handset, you’ll also need to figure out whether you want to sign up for a pay monthly contract or a SIM only deal.

 But which type is right for you?
 And what are the differences anyway?
 Let’s take a look.

 When you sign up to a pay monthly plan, aka a mobile phone contract, you generally sign up for either 12 or 24 months.
 During this time, you’re committed to paying a set amount of money every month until the contract is paid off.

 This fee differs depending on what you get with your contract.
 You’ll usually receive a set amount of calls, texts and data, as well as a phone.
 The phone that comes with the contract is usually the most expensive component of your monthly plan.

 Since the latest smartphones can cost upwards of £1,000, mobile phone networks make them more affordable by including handsets in their price plans, so you can spread the cost out over 1-2 years.

 This certainly makes getting a brand-new smartphone feel more affordable than buying it outright.